Can NMN cause cancer?

 The fact NAD boosters, such as NMN, may be helpful in maintaining healthy energy levels and increasing focus as we age, is already widely discussed.
 Longevity specialist Dr. David Sinclair, Ph.D., a Harvard professor at the forefront of the science exploring anti-ageing, said in a post about NMN, written in connection with his bestselling book Lifespan, “It’s no secret that I take NMN; I’ve been very up front about that”.
 Unsurprisingly, when the co-director of the Paul F. Glenn Center for the Biology of Aging at Harvard Medical School confirms the anti-ageing secrets he relies on, the world takes notice.

 Reassuringly, Sinclair is confident there are no concerns to be had.
 “Both NR and NMN have been shown to benefit the health of elderly mice, and neither of these treatments show negative health effects, even in long-term mouse experiments - not in inflammation, senescence, or cancer models”, Sinclair adds.
-Discussing his own experience of taking NMN - combined with yoghurt, resveratrol, and metformin - Sinclair confirmed during a lengthy Joe Regan interview he himself experiences no concerning side effects.
+Discussing his own experience of taking NMN - combined with yoghurt, resveratrol, and metformin - Sinclair confirmed during a lengthy Joe Rogan interview he himself experiences no concerning side effects.
 “It’s extremely rare that you get sick from any of these molecules.
 In millions of patients around the world nobody is getting sick – the worst you’ll have, as far as I can tell, is a stomach upset.”

 Internationally, scientists are racing to present trials demonstrating the safety of taking NMN.
 Last year, researchers at Japan’s Keio University School of Medicine monitored 10 healthy men aged between 40 and 60 years taking NMN, beginning with low dosages, and similarly reported no significant side effects.
 As reported on ageing website Lifespan, “During the study, the researchers observed various biomarkers, and no significant changes were evident following the single dose of NMN.”
 Further human trials are also underway.